Facebooktwitterredditpinterestlinkedintumblr

 • You will find a message which asks how you want to search for the drivers, and it would be wise to choose the Automatic Update.

-• You will let the Windows search for the drivers automatically.
+• You will select Windows search for the drivers automatically.
 If drivers are not up to date, the laptop will update automatically.

 • When done with the Automatic update, you will restart the laptop.